luxploit/luxploit/README.md

 ## about me
-    Lu, 18, she/they/xe/ae, Abinary and Omnisexual
+    Lu, 18, she/they/xe/ae, Trans Non-Binary and Omnisexual

 ## nice ascii art
 ```